Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Technical Approach

-where $s = 100$ is the stride length in pixels.
-Then, images of dimensions $w \times w$ are cropped every $s$ pixels down the length of the padded image ($H$).
+where $\zeta = 100$ is the stride length in pixels.
+Then, images of dimensions $w \times w$ are cropped every $\zeta$ pixels down the length of the padded image ($h_{\text{padded}}$).
+The image width $w$ output by the Discover software is $1728$ pixels, so the resulting square cropped images are of dimension $1728 \times 1728$.
 A visualization of this process is shown in Fig.~\ref{fig:stided_crop}.
 The only other data processing step applied to the images is a normalization around 0 based on the mean and standard deviation of the pixel values of the entire dataset.